Skip to main content

 It’s time to broaden your perspective.
 Too many business owners think only of their computers when it comes to security.

 Anything with a hard drive is a potential security hole, and we mean anything!
 Digital copiers, printers, tablets, laptops, and smartphones are all at risk.
-And when connected to a network, the Internet or the Cloud, you open your SMB up to even more risk.
+And when connected to a network, the Internet, or the Cloud, you open your SMB up to even more risk.

 Make sure all of these devices are included in your security policy, or you may as well not have one in the first place.
-At the rate at which we use these alternative devices, it should be a no-brainer for you to focus your network security policies on.
+At the rate we use these alternative devices, it should be a no-brainer for you to focus your network security policies on.

 In fact, your weak security can make you attractive to lazy or less sophisticated hackers – you're low-hanging fruit because many SMBs don't take security seriously.